h0x0er/h0x0er.github.io/docs/blog/posts/cri-connection.md

 In projects that I explored, well-known paths are hardcoded for flexibility.

-During runtime, code iterate over these paths, try to make a connection and returns the corrosponding service, if it was success.
+During runtime, code iterate over these paths, tries to make a connection and returns the corrosponding service, if it was success.

 Tetragon contains some hardcoded default sock-paths. [[source]](https://github.com/cilium/tetragon/blob/50a1d08e471d2fdbabff0416ba0c314769bb4c13/pkg/cri/cri.go#L22)
 ```go linenums="1"